echen/ggplot2-tutorial/README.md

     qplot(Sepal.Length, Petal.Length, data = iris, geom = "point")
     qplot(Sepal.Length, Petal.Length, data = iris)

-But we can easily use other types of geoms to create other kinds of plots.
+But we can also easily use other types of geoms to create more kinds of plots.

 ### Barcharts: geom = "bar"